 Following acceptance into the program and prior to starting the first clinical course, students must meet health and immunization requirements and obtain CPR by taking the American Heart Association professional level BLS and be a certified state tested nursing assistant- STNA.
-A criminal background check must be completed prior to beginning the program.
-A drug screen may be required by clinical agencies.
+A criminal background check must be completed 6 to 8 weeks prior to beginning the program.
+A drug screen is required prior to beginning the nursing program.
 Students must submit all requirements by due dates to retain their seats in the nursing program.

-- Integrates knowledge from physical, biological, behavioral sciences and concepts for nursing practice to make sound judgments in the provision of safe, quality patient care for individuals, families, and groups. - 2.
+- 1. Integrates knowledge from physical, biological, behavioral sciences and concepts for nursing practice to make sound judgments in the provision of safe, quality patient care for individuals, families, and groups. - 2.
 Integrates the nursing process to maintain, restore, and promote health of patients by seeking creative approaches to problems and examining the evidence underlying clinical nursing practice. - 3.
 Incorporates principles of communication and effective interpersonal relationships to provide holistic, patient-centered care for diverse patients of all ages. - 4.
 Advocates for patients in the promotion of self-determination and ongoing growth as human beings in an ethical environment of dignity and respect. - 5.
-Assumes responsibility for continued learning and growth in nursing practice and personal and professional development. - Accepts accountability and responsibility for nursing practice, which is guided by the knowledge, skills, and attitudes necessary to continually improve the quality and safety of patient care. - 7.
+Assumes responsibility for continued learning and growth in nursing practice and personal and professional development. - 6.
+Accepts accountability and responsibility for nursing practice, which is guided by the knowledge, skills, and attitudes necessary to continually improve the quality and safety of patient care. - 7.
 Summarizes the role of the associate degree nurse, including use of technology to promote safe, quality care. - 8.
 Applies concepts of leadership and management in utilizing human and material resources to promote the health of individuals, families, and groups.